 Sometimes, accidents and dental emergencies happen, and a tooth could be knocked out.
 If this occurs, then it is important to act fast to preserve the tooth.
 If you can fit it back in the socket, then do so.
 If not, it is important you keep it moist.
 Place the tooth in milk and make an emergency appointment with your dentist as soon as possible.

 Keeping Your Teeth Healthy

 Milk alone won’t keep your mouth healthy.
 It should be part of a well-rounded oral health care routine along with visits to your dentist.

 To keep your teeth as healthy as possible, it is important to visit your dentist for regular checkups.

-You can book an appointment near you today, and you and your dentist can discuss the best ways to keep your mouth healthy.
+You can book an appointment today today with one of our dentists in Orange, Torrance, or just about anywhere else in Los Angeles, where you and your dentist can discuss the best ways to keep your mouth healthy.

 National Institutes Of Health — Calcium